 The International Conference on Synthetic Biology hosted by Meetings International will be held in Paris, France this July for leaders within the Synthetic Biology field to gather and discuss the latest developments with upcoming technologies.

 Bruce Dannenberg, President and CEO of Phytonix, has accepted an invitation to make a keynote presentation on the current and upcoming advancements in the technologies of Phytonix Corporation.

 To learn more about this conference click the link below.

-President and CEO of Phytonix Corporation, Bruce Dannenberg, has accepted an invitation to chair and present at the CO2 Reuse Summit hosted by Cogiton Group this May in Zurich, Switzerland.
+President and CEO of Phytonix Corporation, Bruce Dannenberg, accepted an invitation to chair and present at the CO2 Reuse Summit hosted by Cogiton Group this past May in Zurich, Switzerland.
 This conference is dedicated to building the industry of Carbon Dioxide Utilization in order to move towards a decarbonized future.